BenchmarkXPRT/AIXPRT/Add_Edit_Workload.md

 python3 index.py

 ```
 Once the run is completed, the application closes.
-At this time, please go to /AIXPRT/Results/{ConfigFileName} folder to find the results in a json format.
+At this time, please go to /AIXPRT/Results/{ConfigFileName} folder to find the results in a JSON format.
 The result file name will be of the format ‘<Deep-Learning>_result_<time stamp>.json’.

 8. Now push your changes to upstream of your branch !
 Done !

-NOTE : A config file will be generated at AIXPRT/Config/{config_name}.json after the first run of index.py .
+Note: A config file will be generated at AIXPRT/Config/{config_name}.json after the first run of index.py.
 One can edit this config file to run the specific workload in a specific way .

 [How to edit config](TODO : add url to  AIXPRT/EditConfig.md file )